NafisAnsari786/PortfolioProjects/British Airways Reviews/Project Summary.md

 Contributions to the dashboard are welcome.
 Please ensure to follow the coding standards and submit a pull request for review.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is open source.

 ## Author
 - Nafis Ansari